jgm/djot.js/doc/djot.md

 }
 ```

-A single filter may return a table with multiple tables, which will be
+A single filter may return an array with multiple objects, which will be
 applied sequentially:

 ```js